 During the programming cycle 2021-2026, upon initiative of the EC and the beneficiary OSs, the JTS could play an instrumental role in the preparation of the CBC programme document, as a source of information on the eligible territory and an active participant in the proceedings of the Joint Task Force for programming.

-Once again, upon initiative of the EC and the beneficiary OSs, the JTS may be asked to suggest amendments and revisions of the programme documents after some years of implementation, usually at mid-term.
+Once again, upon initiative of the EC and the beneficiary OSs, the JTS may be asked to suggest amendments and revisions of the programme documents after some years of implementation, usually at mid-term, but also whenever the need causes.
 Findings from a programme evaluation or a report from auditors could trigger the amendment or revision process.
 The JTS will inform both partner beneficiaries OSs and, under indirect management, the CA about the proposed programme amendment or revision.
 The partner beneficiary OSs will analyse this programme amendment or revision and will decide whether to put the proposed it forward for discussion and decision-making at the JMC.

 The amendment or revision of a programme document must be adopted by the EC.

-Final, revised documents shall be circulated to the NIPACs and the DEUs.
+Final, revised documents shall be circulated to the NIPACs and the DEUs and/or all relevant parties, depending on the document.

 All relevant documents will be included in the appropriate programme file.